Cost information – Probate

 Applying for the Grant, collecting and distributing assets

 In a straight forward estate, we anticipate that this will take between 5 and 15 hours work.
-Simon Mumford and Sophie Endersby are partners that deal with this work and their charge out rate is £320 per hour.
-The total cost in a straight forward matter may therefore be between £1,600 and £4,800 plus VAT and any disbursements.
+Sophie Endersby deals with this work and her charge out rate is £387 per hour.
+Ruth Baker charges £333 per hour.
+John Pengilley charges £286 per hour.
+The total cost in a straight forward matter may therefore be between £1430 and £5805 plus VAT and any disbursements.

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no properties, costs will be at the lower end of the range.
 If there are multiple beneficiaries, residential or commercial properties and multiple bank accounts, costs will are more likely to be at or above the higher end of the range.
 The range is not intended to be a limit and please contact us and we can give you an estimate for any individual case.

 Some clients like to deal with the administration themselves but may ask us just to obtain the grant of probate for them.
-Depending on the assets involved and whether inheritance tax is payable or not the cost for this would be likely to be between £1250 and £1800 plus VAT.
+Depending on the assets involved and whether inheritance tax is payable or not the cost for this would be likely to be between £1800 and £2200 plus VAT.
 Alternatively, we can offer ad hoc advice to clients on technical issues; for example, suggestions on how to minimise capital gains tax.
-Ad hoc advice would be charged for on a time spent basis at the hourly rate of £320 plus VAT.
+Ad hoc advice would be charged for on a time spent basis at the relevant hourly rate plus VAT.